Set up SSO using 3rd party IdPs

 Service provider SSO set up

 The SAML-based Federated SSO article describes the SAML instance where Google is the identity provider (IdP).
-This article describes the SAML instance where Google is the service provider (SP) and uses 3rd party identity providers.
+This article describes the SAML instance where Google is the service provider and uses third-party IdPs.

 - Check the Setup SSO with third party identity provider box.

-- Enter the following URLs to your third-party Identity Provider (IdP).
+- Enter the following URLs to your third-party IdP:

-The issuer is the entity ID element in the SAML request to the IdP (identity provider).
+The issuer is the entity ID element in the SAML request to the IdP.